avivdaum/sysprobe/README.md

 You will implement several subcommands that inspect or interact with the system.
 You can work on any Linux platform with any distribution (we recommend using Ubuntu on a VM/WSL).

-No hardware or extra setup is required.
+No additional hardware or setup is required.
-You will submit your source code, a README with installation and run instructions, and any Linux configuration files if needed.
+Submit your source code, a README with installation and usage instructions, and any necessary Linux configuration files.

 ## Requirements
 **Program name**: `sysprobe`